Apparently, the NSA was not too happy with the fact that DES, which was

 encrypted fixed character.

-that the cryptographic algorithm used in the PX-1000Cr is substantially
+cryptographic algorithm of the PX-1000Cr is substantially

-weaker than the DES algorithm of the
+weaker than the DES algorithm used in the original PX-1000.

 The intervention by the NSA